-The results of the Norwegian surveillance program in 2020 showed that the prevalence has declined since 2018, but there are herds in Viken and Agder that have converted from negative to positive for SBV antibodies in bulk milk.
-Thus, there is circumstantial evidence for recirculation of SBV at a low level in the southern part of Norway.
+The results of the Norwegian surveillance program in 2020 showed that the prevalence had declined since 2018, but there were herds in Viken and Agder that had converted from negative to positive for SBV antibodies in bulk milk.
+The results of the 2022 surveillance show a significant rise of bulk milk positive dairy herds.
+Thus, there is circumstantial evidence for circulation of SBV in the southern part of Norway, especially after year 2020.

 Sources of re-emerging infection can be continuous low level circulation or new introduction of SBV.
-In the midges-free season, it is possible for the virus to over-winter in midges or in foetuses of pregnant animals (6).
+In the midge-free season, it is possible for the virus to over-winter in midges or in foetuses of pregnant animals (6).
 New introduction with animal trade is less likely since very few ruminants are imported to Norway.
 Re-introduction would most likely be airborne transfer of infected midges from neighbouring countries, i.e. Sweden, Denmark or Scotland, to southern Norway from the beginning of May until the end of October.
-The topography in Norway with hills and valleys makes it difficult for long distance transfer of midges from one local area to another and the relatively low density of domesticated ruminants compared to the rest of Europe makes it less likely for a widespread of the agent.
+The topography in Norway with hills and valleys makes it difficult for long distance transfer of midges from one local area to another and the relatively low density of domesticated ruminants compared to the rest of Europe makes it less likely for a wide spread of the agent.

 The most important purpose of the surveillance programme is to reveal potential infections brought in with airborne midges during the vector season.
 Cattle are efficient sentinel animals for SBV.
 Most dairy cattle have to be kept outdoors, at least eight weeks during the summer, making their exposure to midges not very different from the exposure of beef cattle or small ruminants to the vector.
-Testing bulk milk collected from the end of October and onwards, will detect any infection introduced during the previous vector season.
+Testing of bulk milk collected from the end of October and onwards, will detect any infection introduced during the previous vector season.